 Whether you're a renter looking for a weekend project that won't enrage your landlord or a homeowner who simply loves to put a personal stamp on your flat packs, upcycling and hacking IKEA furniture is an easy, budget-friendly way to ensure your place doesn't end up looking just like everyone else's.

-We've rounded up the best (and easiest) IKEA hacks out there, so keep scrolling for a load of inspiration.
+We've rounded up the best (and easiest) IKEA hacks from 2020, so keep scrolling for a load of inspiration.
 Don't worry if you haven't got IKEA furniture – lots of these hacks will work on other pieces, too.
 Make sure you check out our crafts hub page too if you are itching for more projects.

 1. Turn an ottoman into office storage